-Mike Veazey began climbing over 18 years ago in Maine and has since traveled and climbed obsessively and extensively all over North America.
-In addition to being head routesetter in Newburyport, he is also in charge of the outdoor programming and the outdoor staff training.
-He also helps to run all of MetroRock's climbing competitions.
+Mike Veazey began climbing decades ago in Maine and has since traveled and climbed obsessively and extensively all over North America.
+In addition to being head routesetter in Newburyport, he is also in charge of outdoor staff training, and helps to run all of MetroRock's climbing competitions.
+To date, he has been a key part of setting/organizing/running more than 100 competitions at MetroRock and other venues.
 He has high-angle rescue training, is an AMGA certified climbing instructor and a USAC Certified routesetter.
 His climbing achievements include Fat Lady (5.13c) and First Ascent of Jack-in-the-box (5.12a R).

 Veazey is a father of two, explorer, route developer, and adventurer who loves to share his passion of climbing (both indoors and out) with everyone.